So what? What it means is that none of your Flash e-learning courses or courses that contain Flash animations will work.

 If you have been using eLearning since the last decade, it is highly likely that you still use courses developed in Flash or which contain Flash components.

 It is also likely that some of the content has become obsolete and certain graphics old-fashioned.
 You may want to revise the content and renovate the graphics.

 Businesses and employees gain alike by converting Flash-based eLearning to HTML5.
 Here’s how:

 1. Improves your training ROI

-By converting Flash courses to HTML5, you can continue to enjoy the returns on your initial investment.
+By migrating Flash courses to HTML5, you can continue to enjoy the returns on your initial investment.

 2. Future-proofs your eLearning & mobile learning